jootse84/jootse84.github.io/_posts/2016-06-14-deploy-your-django-project-in-ec2-instance.md

 ## Prepare nginx and uWSGI

-[nginx](https://www.nginx.com/resources/wiki/) will work as our HTTP server and reverse proxy for our django project.
+[nginx](https://www.nginx.com/resources/wiki/) will work as our HTTP server and reverse proxy for our Django project.
 If it is not installed yet in our server:

 ```sh
 sudo apt-get install nginx